 With a good eraser you can draw light in the dark, change shadows and lighten lines.
 See the examples below.
 This works best if you use soft pencils (2B, 3B, etc.).

-Exercise 3: Trace lightly the next line drawing and try to apply the same steps as above.
+Exercise 4: Trace (or redraw) lightly the next line drawing and try to apply the same steps as above.
 Feel free to improvise where to use the eraser to draw light parts.

 You can clean a dirty eraser with sandpaper.